The Status Quo

 To do this we worked with the AR2i laboratory in Paris who have developed a new procedure for the manufacture of aqueous emulsions, called The Water Plant Emulsion (WPE®).
 Emulsions are a homogeneous mix of two typically un-homogeneous liquids i.e. water and oil, with one substance dispersed with the other in the form of small droplets.

 WPE® uses natural ingredients to create an emulsifying mixture, which preserves nature's most potent properties.
 Because of the fluidity of the emulsion, the active ingredients present are more evenly distributed throughout the product.
-The latest research using the WPE® procedure has seen the development of alcohol-free perfume; with improved tenacity, shelf-life and penetration of the product through the upper epidermis layer.
+Using the WPE® procedure, we've developed a range of alcohol-free perfume; with improved tenacity, shelf-life and penetration of the product through the upper epidermis layer.
 Together with the chemistry of the skin, this quick absorption creates a unique scent for the individual wearer.